29th Infantry Regiment (United States): World War II and later

 When the United States entered World War II, the 29th Infantry was still at Fort Benning, but moved to Fort Jackson, South Carolina, on 3 May 1943.
 Three months later the regiment moved to Iceland, where it defended the rocky coastline until shipped to England in preparation for the invasion of Europe.
 In August, 1944 the regiment deployed to France where it provided security to the "Red Ball Express", the supply route which kept the armored thrust rolling into Germany.
 During the "Battle of the Bulge", the regiment secured and defended river crossings along the Meuse River in the vicinity of Namur and Liege, Belgium.
 The Regiment saw heavy combat near Jemelle and Rochefort, Belgium and was then deactivated in October, 1946.
 The 29th served in the Army of occupation at Frankfurt on Main and then in the Bremen Enclave near Bremerhaven at Camp Grohn.

 Reactivated on the island of Okinawa in May, 1949, the 29th Regiment was attached to the 24th and 25th Divisions from 24 July 1950 to 5 September 1950.
 The 1st and 3rd Battalions suffered heavy losses during fighting in the vicinity of Chinju, Masan, and during the establishment of the Pusan perimeter in the Korean War.
 The regiment returned to Okinawa in September 1950 where it remained until it returned to Fort Benning in November 1954.

 Battery C (Composite), 83d Field Artillery, was activated on 21 March 1973 and attached to the 1st Battalion, 29th Infantry.
 It was located at Kelly Hill on Fort Benning.
 Battery C provided Field Artillery support to the Infantry School.
 The battery was equipped with six 105-mm howitzers M101A1, and seven 14.5-mm field artillery trainers M31.
-The heavy platoon had the bruisers of the battery: two 155-mm howitzers (SP) M109, two 8-inch howitzers (SP) M110 and two 175-mm guns (SP) M107.
+The heavy platoon had higher-caliber weapons: two 155-mm howitzers (SP) M109, two 8-inch howitzers (SP) M110 and two 175-mm guns (SP) M107.
 The support section, in addition to providing ammunition in the field, was also equipped with a 105-mm howitzer M101A1 and a 155-mm howitzer (T) M114A1.

+On 17 July 2007, Headquarters & Headquarters Company, 29th Regiment, was deactivated and reflagged 197th Infantry Brigade to follow suit with the rest of the Army under the regimental system.
+2nd Battalion, 29th Infantry Regiment, remains within the 197th Infantry Brigade, and continue to provide support the United States Army Infantry School.

+On 15 December 2013, the 1st Battalion, 29th Infantry Regiment moved to the 316th Cavalry Brigade following the inactivation of the 197th Infantry Brigade on 13 December 2013.

+On 15 March 2019, the battalion was reassigned to the 199th Infantry Brigade.

+On 15 June 2021, the 1st Battalion, 29th Infantry Regiment returned to the 316th Cavalry Brigade and currently remains there.